charitha22/charitha22.github.io/index.md

 <img  src="charitha4.jpg" alt="Poster" style="border-radius:50%" width="200"/>  <br/>
 </div>
 <br/>
-I am a PhD student in Electrical and Computer Engineering Department of Purdue University.
+I am a PhD student in the Electrical and Computer Engineering Department of Purdue University.
 My current research is focused on building Optimizing Compilers for Heterogeneous Architectures.
 I also have experience in using program analysis techniques (e.g. Fuzzing, Symbolic Execution) to improve Performance Test
 Generation.
 I am fortunate to be advised by prof. [Milind Kulkarni](https://engineering.purdue.edu/~milind/).
 <!-- </div> -->